#1 Fantasy character visit our world

 A show about cooking and eating lives or dies based on how much it makes you regret watching it an hour before dinner.
 In other words: does the food look great.

-There is certainly a lot of variety, with each patron having a favorite dish, and all of them are presented really well.
+There is certainly a lot of variety in Restaurant To Another World, with each patron having a favorite dish, and all of them are presented really well.
 Juices leak out as characters put their knife to the food, they dip them in delicious-looking sauces, and overall the food just enjoys some of the best animation the show has to offer.

 As seems to be common for shows like this, characters will also go into an absurd amount of detail as they eat the food.
 Everybody seems to turn into an aficionado the moment they take a bite, as they begin to ramble about flavors and textures, and all that.
 It’s silly, but it does really complete the picture and makes for a lot of hilarity.
 One particular bit I liked involved two dwarfs getting really excited over the quality of modern-day beer.
 I will say it’s not as visually creative as Food Wars!, it’s more in line with a show like Gourmet Girl Graffiti where enjoyment of the food is more grounded.